grassLEE/grassLeeBlog/blog/2023/flask-restful-api/index.md

 ```
 The initial import statements establish our methods and application connections.
 However, before we go any farther, we need to set up our working database.
 In the above example, we see the If statement is used to programmatically spin up a new database with the name = dsworld.db.

-This programming logic allows use to run the API without having to previously spin up the **dsworld.db** file.
+This programming logic allows us to run the API without having to previously spin up the **dsworld.db** file.
 However, we will need to make our db connection in each of our following endpoints.

 ## GET Method:
 ```